 - o System lock

-- Role change
+- o Role change

-- After system upgrade/update
+- o After system upgrade/update

-- To execute privileged function
+- o To execute privileged function

 Failure to follow this policy may result in disciplinary action in accordance with Federal and State statutes, and Imperial County ordinances.

 The ICERS Board approves this policy, and the Retirement Administrator implements it.